Schweber/hdrop/README.md

 Please report instances of programs with differing class names, so that they can be added to `hdrop`.

-### Floating windows don't react to changed arguments
+### Floating windows don't react to changed arguments in hdrop

 Close the program (don't just hide it with hdrop).
 The changed arguments are only applied when the program is restarted.